 - 1. Level the Motor Home.
-If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - 2.
-Drain Fresh Water Tank and Waterlines.Open all waterline drain valves and drain fresh water tank.
-(See "Water System Drain Valve Locations" chart at end of this section for locations of drain valves on your model.) - 3.
-Drain Exterior Shower/Wash Station.Open exterior shower knobs and lay shower head on ground as shown to drain any water left in the shower line.
+If the coach is not level, there may be "low points" in waterlines that can trap water in the lines and prevent it from draining properly. - Drain Fresh Water Tank and Waterlines.
+Open all waterline drain valves and drain fresh water tank.
+(See "Water System Drain Valve Locations" chart at end of this section for locations of drain valves on your model).

+3. Drain Exterior Shower/Wash Station.

+Open exterior shower knobs and lay shower head on ground as shown to drain any water left in the shower line.
 Also place the tip of your finger into the city water inlet and gently press the backflow valve "button" in the center of the inlet to drain any water trapped in the inlet line.

-Using exterior shower to drain waterline -Typical View
+Using Exterior Shower to drain waterline -Typical View

 4. Remove the Water Filter Cartridge (if equipped).
 Remove the filter cartridge from the filter assembly below the galley sink.

-(If your coach is not equipped with a filtered water faucet, proceed to the next numbered step.)
+(If your coach is not equipped with a filtered water faucet or ice maker, proceed to the next numbered step).

-Water Filter Assembly (Located below galley sink)
+Filtered Water Faucet/Ice Maker Filter Assembly (Located below galley sink)